-It seems that the majority of the time, horses don't begin to slow down until they are older—mid-teens to even horses in their 20's.
+Old horses serve an important purpose in the horse world.
+It seems that the majority of the time, horses don't begin to slow down until they are older—mid-teens to even horses in their 20s.
 My whole program rests on the backs of horses that are almost all senior citizens.
 They are all great at their jobs, and I hope to keep them all working as long as possible.

 One of the best lesson horses I ever owned, Cory, lived to be 30.
 We used him for lessons up until a few days before he passed away (from colic, unexpectedly).

 We got Cory in 2000 and supposedly he was about 12, though there were no registration papers to prove it.
 He could have been older or younger, who knows?
-Needless to say, he was a stubborn, persnickety, but a wonderful lesson horse.
+Needless to say, he was stubborn and persnickety, but he was a wonderful lesson horse.

-Earlier in the summer before he died, I realized that his trail riding days needed to end because the trailer ride to the park was hard on him and he would be so exhausted he had trouble on the ride negotiating hills that earlier in his life he would have trotted right up.
+Earlier in the summer before he died, I realized that his trail-riding days needed to end because the trailer ride to the park was hard on him, and he would be so exhausted that he had trouble negotiating hills that earlier in his life he would have trotted right up.